moyner/moyner.github.io/content/post/kernels-and-agents/index.md

 In addition, there may be a flash-like equation for thermodynamical equilibrium in each cell that determines how the species distribute between the phases, and a number of well equations.
 The well equations are the same type of conservation laws for the well-bore, coupled to the reservoir, as well as a number of equations for "facility constraints" that determine how the wells are operated.
 In this case, this would be how much CO2 gets injected at what times through the wells provided that the pressure build up in the well is within reasonable limits.
 The equations for geothermal energy, oil and gas recovery, hydrogen storage and other applications are from this vantage point very similar - the number of components and phases may change, but the types of equations are very much the same.

 ### Properties

+If we now move from the high mathematical vantage points of governing equations to property evaluation, the situation becomes much more messy.
+Reservoir simulation is (perhaps uniquely) very data-intensive in terms of defining simulation problems.
+Any of the above applications have a large number of choices for different constitutive relationships, and the relationships themselves are often quite mathematically complex.
+For example, evaluating densities and phase distributions of species may require the solution of a local thermodynamic equilibrium, and there are countless options for different equations of state that require different solution strategies.
+Another example is the evaluation of relative permeabilities where you may have different choices for endpoint scaling, hysteresis, three-phase model and relative permeabilities for each phase pair.
+These are evaluated per cell

 The largest cost in a forward simulation is typically the linear solver and this is a fairly self-contained